 The hybrid mode comes in handy in two main scenarios:

-- when users want to use some special SIP account features.
+- When users want to use some special SIP account features.

 The complete instructions on how to use Hybrid mode can be found in the T58A’s user manual.

-If the SIP-T58A is an example of a rock-solid desk phone, the T58A Teams IP is an example of collaboration done right.
+If the Yealimk SIP-T58A is an example of a rock-solid desk phone, the T58A Teams IP is an example of collaboration done right.
 Such seamless integration between software and hardware is indeed rare to experience.

-Whether you will opt for the standard SIP version, which is optimized for Teams, or the fully Teams-ready IP phone – this depends on what level of cross-platform, cross-device integration do you see your business at.
+Whether you will opt for the standard SIP version, which is optimized for Teams, or the fully Teams-ready IP phone – depends on what level of cross-platform, cross-device integration you see your business at.

 Are you interested in a cheaper device from Yealink’s T5S series – check our review of Yealink T56A.